yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 In a follow-up PR, toastUnlimited also added [support for the full-screen mode settings](https://github.com/yuzu-emu/yuzu/pull/6693) to `yuzu-cmd`.
 Concurrently, he also fixed a bug that caused yuzu to render with the wrong resolution when in full-screen.

-Some time ago, we made it possible for yuzu to run on different full-screen modes, but these options were never added to the command-line version of our executable, which is addressed on this PR.
+Some time ago, we made it possible for yuzu to run in different full-screen modes, but these options were never added to the command-line version of our executable, which is addressed in this PR.

 ## Technical Changes

-Meanwhile, [bunnei](https://github.com/bunnei) was busy [improving the management of kernel objects](https://github.com/yuzu-emu/yuzu/pull/6551), reducing drastically the amount of objects that kept dangling in memory after closing the emulation session.
+Meanwhile, [bunnei](https://github.com/bunnei) was busy [improving the management of kernel objects](https://github.com/yuzu-emu/yuzu/pull/6551), drastically reducing the amount of objects that kept dangling in memory after closing the emulation session.

 A dangling object refers to a stale object in memory that still has references, even though the object is no longer in use.